adavila0703/goconcat/README.md

 ### Functions

-You can also go around using options and concatenate files by file paths.
+You can also skip the use of options and concatenate files manually.

 ```go
 package main